danielanzola/gitBootcamp/README.md

 ### Git Commands

 # INIT
-Initialize an existing directory as a Git repo\n
+Initialize an existing directory as a Git repo

 ``` git init ```

 # CLONE REPO